briannashecapio/reference-website/README.md

 3. What is HTML?
 - HTML is hypertext markup language and it is the coding language used to describe the content of websites

+4. Proper syntax for HTML tags
+- When writing in HTML, all of the tags used to define the purpose of the text that follow a specific syntax.
+Example below of a syntax in HTML
+    `<p> I am a paragraph </p>`